tabarra/txAdmin/docs/dev_notes.md

 ## Next Up
 - After Node 20:
+    - check all `.npm-upgrade.json` for packages that can now be updated
     - Use `/^\p{RGI_Emoji}$/v` to detect emojis
         - ref: https://v8.dev/features/regexp-v-flag
         - remove `unicode-emoji-json` from dependencies